twitter-tuebingen/.github/profile/README.md

-## This is the GitHib page for the Twitter-Germany project.
+## This is the GitHub page for the Twitter-Germany project.
 For more information, please visit: http://chrisfi.com/twittergermany

 <!--